typelevel/cats-effect/docs/std/random.md

 class MagicSpec extends AnyFunSuite {

-  // for testing, create a Random instance that gives back the same number ever time.
+  // for testing, create a Random instance that gives back the same number every time.
+With
-  // with a "stable" version of Random, we implicit val r: IO[Random[IO]] = IO(
+  // this version of the Random type class, we can test our business logic works as intended. implicit val r: IO[Random[IO]] = IO(
     new Random[IO] {
       def betweenInt(minInclusive: Int, maxExclusive: Int): IO[Int] =